 7.Facilitating integrated services through e-government

-Use of ICT will promote transparency, accountability, efficiency and citizen engagement in public service delivery, and smoothen government works.
+The use of ICT will promote transparency, accountability, efficiency, and citizen engagement in public service delivery, and smoothen government works.
 Further, it will also make monitoring of government works and progress easier.

-Read full text of Policies and Programs of Government of Nepal for the Fiscal Year 2018-19:
+Read the full text of Policies and Programs of Government of Nepal for the Fiscal Year 2018-19:

-How can we make Digital Nepal dream come into reality?
+How can we make the Digital Nepal dream come into reality?

 Digitization is not automatic, but a long journey.
-Digital and Cashless Nepal dream is not possible just by bringing policies and programs and creating necessary infrastructures alone.
+Digital and Cashless Nepal dream are not possible just by bringing policies and programs and creating necessary infrastructures alone.

-Not to miss, female comprise 51% of Nepal’s population.
+Not to miss, females comprise 51% of Nepal’s population.
 Thus, the inclusion of women is very much important to make Digital Nepal dream happen.

-Like an educated mother can make the entire family educated, a digitally literate mom can make the family aware about the digital world and how to use technology to benefit their work.
+Like an educated mother can make the entire family educated, a digitally literate mom can make the family aware of the digital world and how to use technology to benefit their work.